MagomedovTimur/WireGuard-AllowedIPs-Calculator/README.md

 ### WireGuard AllowedIPs Calculator is a script that simplifies the creation of an AllowedIPs string for wireguard configuration
-AllowedIPs string is created by subtracting disallowed networks from allowed networks and generating a complex AllowedIPs string
+AllowedIPs is created by subtracting disallowed networks from allowed networks and generating a complex string

 Usage examples: